 When it comes to raising babies, parents can count on using a ton of diapers during the first couple of years.
-Unfortunately, babies grow quickly and they will sometimes move through the early sizes quite quickly.
+Unfortunately, babies grow quickly and before you know it, they’ve outgrown their current diaper size.
 If you’ve been stockpiling diapers or received a bunch as a gift from Target then you might be wondering about returning diapers to Target for a refund or exchange.

 Most major retailers, including Target, will allow you to return or exchange unopened diapers within 90 days even without a receipt.
 Open packages of diapers will likely need a receipt if they are accepted at all.
 In most cases, you won’t be allowed to return diapers purchased in a different store to Target.

-Can diapers be returned or exchanged to any store?
+Can diapers be returned or exchanged at any store?

-In general, it should be quite easy to do diaper exchanges or returns at Target for items that were originally purchased there if you have your receipt and it has been less than 90 days.
+In general, it should be quite easy to do diaper exchanges or returns at Target for items that were originally purchased there and unopened.
+If you have your receipt and it has been less than 90 days, their return policy clearly states you’re allowed to return the unopened items.
 In this case, you’ll receive a full refund via whatever method you used to buy them (cash, debit card, credit card, etc.)

-If you purchased your items with Target’s REDcard, then you’ll also get an extra 30 days to return those items – a total of 120 days!
+If you purchased the diapers with Target’s RedCard, you’ll also get an extra 30 days to return those items – a total of 120 days!